Inverse-design of high-dimensional quantum optical circuits in a complex medium: Discussion

-We have demonstrated that programmable optical circuits in the transverse-spatial domain can be reliably implemented using the top-down approach incorporating complex scattering processes between reconfigurable phase planes.
-Using our technique, we programmed high-dimensional quantum gates within a multi-mode fibre and used them to manipulate high-dimensional entangled states of light in two different spatial-mode bases.
+We have demonstrated that programmable optical circuits in the transverse-spatial domain can be reliably implemented using the top-down approach that incorporates complex scattering processes between reconfigurable phase planes.
 We verified that these gates preserve quantum coherence by certifying that high-dimensional entanglement persists after gate operations.
-We demonstrated how our gates operate as a generalised multi-outcome measurement device, enabling the MMF channel to both transport, manipulate and certify high-dimensional entanglement.
-Finally, we performed extensive numerical investigations studying the scalability of our approach, concluding that high circuit fidelities can be reached by harnessing the resource of a high-dimensional mode-mixer, while staying within the practical regime of a low circuit depth.
-Fundamental aspects of circuit design still present important open challenges, such as proving that the technique can be used for the universal implementation of unitary transforms, deterministic calculations for setting phase shifters, and optimising these circuits for better performance.
+We also demonstrate how our gates function as a generalised multi-outcome measurement device, enabling the MMF channel to both transport, manipulate, and certify high-dimensional entanglement.
+While our numerical simulations demonstrate the scalability of our technique, finding practical physical platforms for its implementation remains an open challenge.
+Fundamental aspects of circuit design also present important questions, such as proving that the technique can be used for the universal implementation of unitary transformations, deterministic calculations for setting phase shifters, and optimising these circuits for better performance.